denisecase/denisecase.github.io/_posts/2016-10-08-enabling-contact-form.md

 If you don't see this option, reinstall Visual Studio code and check the option to add this to your context menu in Windows.

+## Video tutorial

+For more information, see the video [How to send Email from Node.js Application with MailGun, SendGrid, MailChimp Serivces](https://www.youtube.com/watch?v=9RNQNwHCvSU).